30040482/Linux-on-ChromeOS/README.md

     python3
     >>> import pandas as pd

-Move any .tsv files into ChromeOS's Linux files
+Move any .tsv files into ChromeOS's Linux files.

     >>> df = pd.read_table('example.tsv')
     >>> print(df)

 Installing .Jar files:

-Create a directory to store your files
+Create a directory to store your files.

     mkdir 'directoryname'
     ls
     cd directoryname

-Copy 'example.jar' from your main downloads folder Paste 'example.jar' into your Linux files's new directory
+Copy 'example.jar' from your main downloads folder.
+Paste 'example.jar' into your Linux files's new directory.

     cd
     ls
     cd directoryname
     java -jar example.jar

-Enjoy AI on ChromeOS
+Enjoy AI on ChromeOS.

 Don't forget to check out 'Nostalgia-on-ChromeOS' for a free installation of Doom, Minecraft, and Duke Nukem 3D: Atomic Edition on ChromeOS!